dicksont/rfline-examples/README.md

 ## To run the sample apps

-From the rfline-examples/ , install the [RFLine library](/dicksont/rfline) with:
+From *rfline-examples/* , install the [RFLine library](/dicksont/rfline) with:
 ```Shell
 npm install
 ```

-Try out the binaries on the LICENSE file for this repository with:
+Try out the binaries on the *LICENSE* file for this repository with:
 ```Shell
 bin/linecount.js LICENSE
 bin/cat.js LICENSE